mitre/caldera/README.md

 ```Bash
 pip3 install -r requirements.txt
 ```
+*Note: some linux distros, including Amazon Linux 2, require some prerequisite packages, including `gcc` and `python3-devel` to be installed.
+If installation of `donut-shellcode` fails, install those packages using your distro's package manager and try again.*

 **Super-power your CALDERA server installation!
 [Install GoLang (1.13+)](https://golang.org/doc/install)**

-Note: some linux distros, including Amazon Linux 2, require some prerequisite packages, including `gcc` and `python3-devel` to be installed.
-If installation of `donut-shellcode` fails, install those packages using your distro's package manager and try again.

 Finally, start the server.
 ```Bash